kieranelby/KingOfTheEtherThrone/README.md

 ## What is it?

-The Ether Throne awaits you on the blockchain.
+The Ether Throne awaits you.
 It can be yours for a price - here are the rules as enforced by the contract:

 - Let's say (for example) the current claim price for the throne is 10 ether.
 - You like the sound of being King, so you send 10 ether to the contract.